namrata01/debit-card-segmentation/README.md

 # debit-card-segmentation

-This is the code to find the outliers using clustering in financial dataset.
+This is the code to find outliers using clustering in financial dataset.